chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 ## Policy Definition

-IAM v2 uses multi-statement policies that support complex permissions in a single policy.
+IAM v2 uses multi-statement policies that support complex permissions.
-Each statement specifies a single permission.
+Each statement in a policy specifies a single permission.
-Evaluating the effect of each statement and combining them determines the net effect (ALLOW or DENY) of a policy.
+Chef Automate determines a policy's net effect through the evaluation and combinations of permission statements.
 If at least one statement allows access, and none denies it, then the policy allows access.
 Otherwise, access denied.

 Access is granted only if explicitly allowed in some policy and not explicitly denied in any policy.
 IAM policy evaluation order is: